ethersphere/bee-docs/docs/learn/DISC/neighbourhoods.md

 The terms "depth" and "radius" are often used interchangeably when discussing neighborhoods.
 Both refer to number of shared leading bits of node and chunk addresses used to determine the nodes and chunks which fall into which neighborhoods.
 :::

-> Swarm address: `da7e5cc3ed9a46b6e7491d3bf738535d98112641380cbed2e9ddfe4cf4fc01c4`
+## Neighborhood Formation

-Neighbourhoods are formed by nodes which share a certain number of leading bits in their addresses.
-The number of leading bits is variable and can increase as more data enters the network, this number is referred to as the [storage depth](/docs/learn/glossary#2b-storage-depth).
-Nodes in a neighbourhood are responsible for storing chunks which share the same leading bits with the nodes in the neighbourhood up to the storage depth.
+A Swarm neighborhood is determined by the [proximity order (PO)](/docs/learn/glossary#proximity-order-po) of node addresses, which is calculated based on the number of leading bits shared between the addresses of nodes in the network.
+Nodes in the same neighborhood share the same prefix of their addresses, and the neighborhood expands or contracts depending on the availability of nearby nodes.
+As a result, each node is responsible for interacting with other nodes within its neighborhood to store and replicate data chunks, ensuring data availability and redundancy.
+The neighborhood depth dynamically adjusts as peers join or leave the network, maintaining a healthy distribution of storage responsibility across nodes.

 ### Example Neighbourhood